-The LWA14 budget reflects 0.25 FTEs for SCSEP, divided among National Able Network, Caritas, and National Asian Pacific Center on Aging.
+The LWA14 budget reflects 0.25 FTEs for SCSEP, divided among National Able Network, and National Asian Pacific Center on Aging.

 DHS/TANF - Temporary Assistance for Needy Families (TANF) provides temporary financial assistance for pregnant women and families with one or more dependent children.
 TANF provides financial assistance to help pay for food, shelter, utilities and expenses other than medical.
 Through direct linkage, TANF will provide outreach, intake and orientation; referral and coordination with other programs; information on the availability of supportive services; assistance establishing eligibility for financial aid for non-WIOA training and education; comprehensive and specialized assessments; development of an Individual Employment Plan; referral for individual counseling and career planning.
-DHS/TANF will provide One-Stop Center staff with information & on-going support, so they are able to assist a customer in initiating an application for benefits.
+DHS/TANF will provide One-Stop Center staff with information & on-going support so they are able to assist a customer in initiating an application for benefits.
 Customers may apply and manage their benefits for Cash, SNAP (Food Stamps) & Medical Assistance online through the Application for Benefits Eligibility (ABE) portal.
 There are links on the home pages of the Illinois Department of Human Services (IDHS) and Illinois workNet.
 Through these links an application can be completed & submitted electronically or printed in PDF to be complete manually.
 Paper applications will also be available at the One-Stop Center or customers may choose to apply at their local Family Community Resource Center (FCRC).
+Customers inquiring about their case may use the Interactive Voice Response, IVR, Call Center, 800-843-6154.